Regular Talks

 Workshop chair: Pekka Olsbo, University of Jyväskylä

-by Pekka Olsbo Finland
+Pekka Olsbo

 Koha devs: come and let's arrange some bugs, as well to prioritize and do QA and Q&A. Perl devs: come and help us squash some bugs!
 You will learn on the fly how Koha is built and how to contribute to it.
 (3 hours)